Narrowing down the Hubble tension to the first two rungs of distance ladders: The consistency

 To test this possibility, we divide the local SNe into two parts: local SNe with Cepheid hosts (\textbf{local SNe w/ Cepheid}) and the local SNe without a Cepheid host (\textbf{local SNe w/o Cepheid}) to locate the dominant contribution to the $a_B$ tension.
 Again, we use the $H_0$ prior of Data1 and $M_B$ prior of Data2 to calibrate both of these two SNe groups.
 The corresponding constraints are presented in the third-group and fourth-group rows of Tab.~\ref{tab:calibration} and the last two panels of Fig.~\ref{fig:contour} as well as the dashed/dot-dashed curves in Fig.~\ref{fig:aBtension}, respectively.

 We find that local SNe w/o Cepheid and late-time SNe both belonging to the third-rung SNe coincide well with each other as shown between the blue-dot-dashed and red-shaded posteriors, while the local SNe w/ Cepheid belonging to the second-rung SNe (blue-dashed) deviates significantly from the third-rung SNe (blue-dot-dashed and red-shaded). \textit{Therefore, it is the local SNe w/ Cepheid (blue-dashed) that play a leading role in triggering the $a_B$ tension.} This is more clear from Fig~\ref{fig:intercept}.
-With the Scikit-learn code~\cite{scikit-learn,10.7551/mitpress/3206.001.0001,Seikel:2012uu,Gomez-Valent:2023uof}, we use the Gaussian process regression to model-independently reconstruct the intercepts of second-rung SNe and the third-rung SNe as shown in red- and blue-shaded curves, respectively.
+With the Scikit-learn code~\cite{scikit-learn,10.7551/mitpress/3206.001.0001,Seikel:2012uu,Gomez-Valent:2023uof}, we use the Gaussian process regression~\footnote{We use the $\Omega_m=0.318$ inferred from Data1=Planck+late-time SNe as fiducial cosmology to calculate the intercept $-5a_{B,i}=m_{B,i}-5\lg d_L(z_i)$ of the corresponding SNe datasets.
+The intercept $-5a_{B,i}$ and its observational errors (diagonal elements of the PantheonPlus covariance matrix) are taken as the training samples.
+We adopt the radial basis function (RBF) kernel whose hyperparameter is set to length$\_$scale$=$1 and set the Gaussian noise parameter alpha as observational errors square to compute the mean prediction of corresponding SNe datasets.
+More details can refer to the online examples \href{https://scikit-learn.org/stable/auto_examples/gaussian_process/plot_gpr_noisy_targets.html}{Gaussian Processes regression: basic introductory example} } to model-independently reconstruct the intercepts of second-rung SNe and the third-rung SNe as shown in red- and blue-shaded curves, respectively.
 In contrast to the stable behavior of third-rung SNe in $z\in[0.003, 2.3]$, the local second-rung SNe below $z<0.01$ shows a data-driven evolution.

 Would this $a_B$ evolution be induced by a transition in $M_B$?
 Recall in the second and third panels of Fig.~\ref{fig:contour}, the apparent $H_0$ and $M_B$ tensions in the late-time SNe become compatible in the local SNe in particular for those with Cepheid hosts.
 This is because the local SNe w/ Cepheid compared to the late-time SNe shifts $\Delta a_B\simeq 0.0448$ corresponding to a $\Delta M_B\simeq 0.224$ transition, unexpectedly reconciling the $M_B$ tension.
 However, this is merely an illusion to resolve the Hubble tension.
 To see this, we select all local SNe at $z_{\mathrm{HD}}<0.007$ with Cepheid hosts as an example to infer the $M_B$ value from $m_B-\mu_\mathrm{Cepheid}$ since this sample has the largest deviation in $a_B$ and thus is more representative.
 The resulted $M_B=-19.235\pm0.035$ value does not display any brighter tendency than the global Cepheid result $M_B=-19.251\pm0.031$ from all SNe with a Cepheid host, indicating that the $M_B$ inference is irrelevant to the unaccounted systematics disguised as Malmquist biases.